ryan-ott/model-guidance-reproducibility/README.md

 ## Setup
 ### Prerequisites
-All the required packages can be installed using conda with the provided [environment.yml INSERTLINK]() file.
+All the required packages can be installed using conda with the provided [environment.yml](environment.yml) file.

 ### Data, Weights, and Model Training
 Please refer to the [original repositiory by Rao et al. (2023)](https://github.com/sukrutrao/Model-Guidance?tab=readme-ov-file) for further details.